trombonehero/memorial-latex/README.md

 : Use black-and-white text and logo.

 `engineering`
-: Use ``Faculty of Engineering and Applied Science'' under Memorial logo.
+: Use "Faculty of Engineering and Applied Science" under Memorial logo.
-  Implies ``ENGI'' course numbers (where applicable).
+  Implies "ENGI" course numbers (where applicable).

 `ece`
-: Use ``Department of Electrical and Computer Engineering'' under logo.
+: Use "Department of Electrical and Computer Engineering" under logo.
-  Implies ``ENGI'' course numbers (where applicable).
+  Implies "ENGI" course numbers (where applicable).

 ## Colours and fonts